-Using key question 7 and the framework can help provide an effective structure around selfevaluation.
-This diagram on the next page summarises the approach. improvement support.
+Using key question 7 and the framework can help provide an effective structure around self-evaluation.
+This diagram below summarises the approach.

 Irrespective of our role as the national scrutiny and improvement body, care providers will want to satisfy themselves, their stakeholders, funders, boards and committees that they are providing high quality services.
-We believe key question 7 and the quality framework are a helpful way of supporting care and support services to assess their performance and make improvements as part their own quality assurance.
+We believe this quality framework is a helpful way of supporting care and support services to assess their performance and make improvements as part their own quality assurance.
 We are promoting this approach as we believe it adds value, and we consider it important that care and support providers do not take actions merely to satisfy the inspection process.

-How is key question 7 structured and used?
+How can key question 7 be used by care services?